Register your overseas travel and/or residential details here.

 The advice is designed to assist you to make informed decisions about travel destinations.
 We cannot tell you what to do.
 But your travel insurance may be affected by the issuing of a strong travel warning (especially if we advise against all travel to a destination).
 It is recommended that, before setting out, you contact your travel insurer to check whether or not you will be covered by your insurance policy if you are travelling to a destination featured in our high risk or extreme risk categories.
 Insurance cover can differ from company to company.

 We do not provide advice on all destinations.
-We focus on those about which we have reliable information on security risks that may affect New Zealanders.
+We focus on those about which we have reliable information on security and safety risks that may affect New Zealanders.
 You may also wish to consult the advice of other governments, but be aware that their advice is designed for their citizens.

 This advice usually applies to areas where there is conflict, warfare or civil disturbance.
 New Zealanders in or planning to go to these areas should be aware of the limits on official assistance that can be provided there.
 The Government may not be able to assist you if you are detained, injured, or otherwise prevented from leaving these areas.
 There may be little warning of airport closures, cancellation of air services or closure of airspace to civilian air traffic.